 This may seem obvious but we have to say it: write about how the specific program you are applying to will build on your experience, cater to your interests, help you meet a goal, or all of the above.
 This crucial information can often come as an afterthought that applicants tack on in the final three sentences.
 While the end of the essay is a logical place to address your goals for grad school, they should be treated with the same care as the rest of your narrative.
 Your conclusion deserves as much attention as required to illustrate how grad school will be the culmination of your prior experiences: How will it draw them together and allow you to apply or build on what you already know?
 How will it help you achieve a goal?
 Do your homework and include institution-specific details — especially you PhD candidates!
 You don’t have to outline your dissertation, but you must demonstrate some knowledge of the faculty in your program.
 Just remember that there’s nothing less satisfying than reading an otherwise great personal statement that ends with a vague, single sentence stating, “And this is why I know I should study [insert any topic] at [insert any institution].”

 We’ve said this in various ways throughout the previous five points, but it also deserves its own point.
 Focus on a few core experiences so you can fill your personal statement with unique, concrete details.
 The more specifics you include, the less you will have to rely on blustery generalizations like, “I have always cared about people.”
 (Looking at you, med school applicants.)
 In MFA speak, we’re basically saying, “Show, don’t tell.”
 The more you allow your story to speak for itself, the more convincing and memorable it will be.
-What can you write to make it so no one else can put their name at the top of your essay?
+What can you write to make it so that no one else can put their name on your essay?
 Which details can you include to bring your story to life?

 Ok, now for a curve ball.
 Sometimes schools don’t provide a word limit for the personal statement or letter of intent.
 Sometimes they don’t provide a prompt at all!
 No, these aren’t administrative oversights.
 Yes, you still need to submit an meaningful essay.
 In these sorts of cases, you must use your judgement.
-Remember that your readers are busy: they don’t have time to read your entire life story, so keep it short — both in timeframe and physical page limit.
-Usually a page or so will do, and that is more than enough space to cover the key events from the last five years of your career (perhaps more if you are later in your career — again, judgement is key).
+Remember that your readers are busy: they don’t have time to read your entire life story.
+So keep it short — both in timeframe and physical page limit.
+Usually a page or so will do, and that is more than enough space to cover the key events from the last five years of your career.
+(Perhaps more if you are later in your career — again, judgement is key.)

 For better or worse, lots of people have experience with this!
 The only way to know how another person will react to your essay is (surprise!) to ask another person to read it.
 Even a friend who is unfamiliar with the application process will be able to offer insight into what works, what feels confusing, and what is missing.
 And of course, you’ve always got us, your loyal friends at College Essay Advisors.
 We’re here for your at any point in the process, and we know you can do this!